 We looked at each other, both seeing the absurdity and joy in that moment, and although we didn’t speak the same language, we had a moment of connection that led to us both laughing hysterically.
 It was quite some time before we could stop.

 The examples above were just two of the many experiences I had in my awakening as a whole healer and medical practitioner.

-What these, and similar stories, represent to me is the joy of connection filling my heart.
-I went from being an ER doctor, efficiently and mechanically carrying out medicine, to bringing my humanity into my practice.
+What they represent to me is the joy of connection filling my heart.
+I went from being an ER doctor, efficiently and mechanically carrying out medicine, to being able to bring my humanity into my practice.
 I came to believe that in order to work authentically, we have to acknowledge the full spectrum of human emotion.
 We need to be able to feel the suffering of another human being in order to fully share their joy.

-These understandings led to the question, “How do we unlearn the walls we have built, particularly the ones that were built during medical education based on the erroneous belief that connection and emotions are the enemies of professionalism?”
-It’s a question that I continue to ask in my own practice, and one I ask on a daily basis with the many doctors and medical professionals that I work with privately too.
-There are similar questions, such as:
+These understandings led to the question, “How do we break down the walls we have made, particularly the ones that were built during a medical education based on the erroneous belief that connection and emotions are the enemies of professionalism?”
+It’s a question that I continue to ask in my own practice, and one I ask on a daily basis with the many doctors and medical professionals that I work with privately.
+There are similar questions, such as

-These are not just questions that make our patient’s experience more pleasurable.
-They are questions at the core of life’s purpose..
-Because what I have come to realize is that living and operating from a mechanical place where we go through the motions with our patients, that’s what breaks us down in the end.
-In order to be fully present, alive and engaged in what we do, we need to have that human element of acknowledging both suffering and joy simultaneously.
+These are not just questions that make our patients’ experience more pleasurable.
+They are questions at the core of life’s purpose.
+Because what I have come to realize is that: living and operating from a mechanical place where we go through the motions with our patients is what breaks us down in the end.
+In order to be fully present, alive, and engaged in what we do, we need to have that human capacity of acknowledging both suffering and joy simultaneously.